danredda/war-thunder-sensor-database/README.md

 ## Downloading the application
 1. First you will need to download the latest version of PHP Desktop Chrome at the following link https://github.com/cztomczak/phpdesktop?tab=readme-ov-file#downloads.
 1. Once you have this downloaded, extract the contents somewhere you would like to work.
-1. Delete the WWW folder and the php-desktop.exe files (as they are no longer required)
+1. Delete the `www` folder and the `phpdesktop-chrome.exe` files (as they are no longer required)
 1. You can then either clone the git repo to that folder location, or copy the files manually - replacing everything in the extracted phpdesktop files with the files from the repo.

 ## Launching the application
-To launch the application, run the "sensor-database.exe" file in the main folder.
+To launch the application, run the `sensor-information.exe` file in the main folder.
 This will launch a local PHP server using PHP Desktop, and open up the main page of the Database.

 ## Updating the application
 Currently there is no way to update the application through the application.
 You will need to download the latest version from the git repository.